 About PowerPoint templates

-Building templates in Microsoft Office is quite complex and requires a high-level skill.
-Companies should always consider using template specialists, as working in templates that are not thoroughly designed and completely functional can cost a lot of time for users working in them.
+Building templates in Microsoft Office is complex and requires a high-level of skill.
+Companies should always consider using template specialists, as working in templates that are not designed by a specialist and completely functional can cost a lot of time for users .
 To learn more about what it takes to build customized PowerPoint templates, we spoke with PowerPoint template design experts at SkabelonDesign: a successful template design agency that specializes in creating client-specific template solutions in the Microsoft Office suite, and is a close partner of Templafy.
 We asked Implementation Consultant, Maria Venborg some of the most commonly asked questions on building PowerPower templates.

 What’s important to consider when you start building a PowerPoint template?